sahils0305/EMA-FDA---Regulatory-Bulletin/README.md

 - [FDA Press Releases](https://www.fda.gov/news-events/fda-newsroom/press-announcements)

 ## Background
 Built as part of a regulatory affairs portfolio ahead of an MSc in Process Validation and Regulatory Affairs (Technological University of the Shannon, 2026).
-Prior experience includes regulatory lifecycle management across 13 markets and 220+ SKUs at Dabur International.
+Prior experience as Regulatory Affairs intern in Dabur International Ltd. and Quality Control intern in Vieco Pharmaceuticals